 HS&DR Funding Committee

-The HS&DR Funding Committee assesses stage 2 proposals received through the commissioned and researcher-led workstreams, primarily for scientific quality and value for money.
+The HS&DR Funding Committee assesses stage 1 and 2 proposals received through the commissioned and researcher-led workstreams.
+At stage one, the committee considers applications primarily for need and importance, and at stage two primarily for scientific quality and value for money.
 The committee is composed of experts from a range of disciplines relevant to health and social care delivery research, and public contributors.
-View list of members.
+You can view the list of members.

 Our community of reviewers play a vital part in maintaining and improving the quality of the HS&DR Programme projects and outputs.
 They are sought from a variety of fields, including from those who work in and use health and social care services.

 To demonstrate our gratitude to our reviewers and acknowledge the important work they do for the programme the names of past year’s reviewers are listed on our website.
 View list of HS&DR reviewers.

 We offer a wide variety of assistance during all stages of the research process.
 If in doubt, please get in touch.